 El Salvador Travel Medical Insurance for International Travelers - FAQs

-Travel medical insurance is an invaluable benefit when travelling.
+Travel medical insurance is an invaluable benefit when traveling.
 It protects you against financial burdens in case of a medical emergency.
 Buy an El Salvador travel medical insurance plan to protect yourself from hefty medical costs that you may have to incur if you fall ill or have an accident.

 Do I need travel medical insurance for El Salvador?

-Foreigners travelling to El Salvador are not required by law to have travel medical insurance.
+Foreigners traveling to El Salvador are not required by law to have travel medical insurance.
 But travel medical insurance gives you the comfort of a stress-free trip to El Salvador.
 With it, you won't have to worry about the financial burden of treating illnesses or accidents in a foreign country.
 Travel medical insurance also provides a 24-hour customer assistance facility in English to help you if you need emergency medical aid.

 Why buy travel medical insurance for El Salvador?